Maciek-Hetman/telegram-pl-tracking-bot/README.md

 # Telegram tracking bot
 This is telegram bot for tracking parcels in Poland.
 It uses official APIs/webservices from carriers.
-The goal is to have bot notyfying about parcel updates.
+The goal is to have bot notifying when your parcel tracking status changes.
-For now you can only check parcel status and history via commands.

 Currently supported carriers:
     - InPost